SoSly/EcoTale/docs/mobs/bats/Navigation Graph Specification.md

 2. Check the four corner blocks of the face.
 3. If none of the 5 quick checks pass, check remaining blocks exhaustively.

-For each boundary block:

-1. Verify sufficient clearance exists for the entity's dimensions.
+For each boundary block, verify sufficient clearance exists for the entity's dimensions.
+If any boundary position passes, record the cells as adjacent and store the boundary crossing position.
-2. Raycast from source hub to boundary, using the entity's hitbox—must be unobstructed.
-3. Raycast from boundary to destination hub, using the entity's hitbox—must be unobstructed.

-If any boundary position passes all checks, the cells are passable.
+**Why liberal:** At BFS time, we don't know the full route through each cell.
+A cell might be traversable via one path (west→east) but not another (north→south).
+We explore everything and validate specific routes later.

+#### During Path Construction (Phase 5): Strict Validation

+When building a specific route A→B→C, validate that:

+1. A valid hub exists in B with line-of-sight to both the A-B boundary crossing AND the B-C boundary crossing.
+2. The entity can physically fly from the A-B crossing to the hub, and from the hub to the B-C crossing.

+If no valid hub can be found, this specific route fails.
+The algorithm tries alternative paths through the adjacency graph.
+If no route works, cell A has no path entry for the destination via B.

 **Line-of-sight:** Raycasts should account for entity dimensions, not just point-to-point visibility.
 An entity that cannot physically fit through a passage should not have that passage marked as passable.